High Performance Git

 Clone, Fetch, and Push Usually Fail for Different Reasons

-Network problems are easy to lump together, but clone, fetch, and push usually bottleneck in different places.
+To review: network problems are easy to lump together, but clone, fetch, and push usually bottleneck in different places.

 A slow clone may be about: